WeAreTheSameBlood/give_me_my_weather/README.md

 ## Deployment & Health Check

 - **Hosting**: The server is deployed on [Render](https://render.com) (Free Tier).
-- **Health Endpoint**: A `GET /health` endpoint is called periodically to keep the server awake and prevent it from sleeping under Render’s Free Tier limit.
+- **Health Endpoint**: A `GET /health` endpoint is autocalled periodically to keep the server awake and prevent it from sleeping under Render’s Free Tier limit